 The best cheap laptops on Amazon

-The configuration is generally good, with generous RAM (12GB is a rare treat) and storage, plus an included pen for the touchscreen.
+The configuration is generally good otherwise, with generous RAM and storage, plus an included pen for the touchscreen.
 This is a 360-degree convertible, so you can use it as a clamshell laptop, tablet, or portable movie screen.
-The weight is reasonable, and while the display resolution is a tad shy of 1080p, we’ve seen worse.
+The weight is reasonable, and the display resolution is a decent 1080p.
 We noticed there’s no ethernet, but if all you use is Wi-Fi it’s a small loss.

 Connectivity: One USB 3.1 Type-C, two USB 3.1 Type-A, HDMI, SD Card reader, audio jack